-Four studies reported radiation exposure for CT imaging to obtain CAC,^{11, 94, 95, 121} three of which were included studies for KQs 1 and 2 (Table 28).
+Four studies reported radiation exposure for CT imaging to obtain CAC,^{11, 88, 89, 115} three of which were included studies for KQs 1 and 2 (Table 28).
 These studies report the radiation exposure or effective radiation dose range from obtaining CAC in three population-based cohorts (Rotterdam, Framingham Offspring, MESA) and the EISNER RCT.
-Two articles that reported ranges of radiation exposure or effective radiation dose from CAC using nonsystematic literature reviews were not included but are summarized in the discussion.^{134, 135} There was some variation in how CAC scores were obtained across included studies.
+Two articles that reported ranges of radiation exposure or effective radiation dose from CAC using nonsystematic literature reviews were not included but are summarized in the discussion.^{129, 130} There was some variation in how CAC scores were obtained across included studies.
 These four studies each had multiple sites with varying protocols across sites.
 Studies used electron beam or multidetector CT (EBCT or MDCT) scanners.
-Only the MESA study explicitly mentioned ECG-triggered or gated acquisition of images using EBCT and reported how the effective radiation dose,^{94, 121} while the other two studies did not specify "effective" radiation dose^{11, 95} and generically refer to an estimated radiation dose.
+Only the MESA study explicitly mentioned ECG-triggered or gated acquisition of images using EBCT and reported how the effective radiation dose,^{88, 115} while the other two studies did not specify "effective" radiation dose^{11, 89} and generically refer to an estimated radiation dose.
 The effective dose specifically refers to the tissue-weighted sum of equivalent doses.

 Five studies reported other potential adverse events from CAC, including: mental distress, adverse cardiovascular events, and health care utilization (Tables 29-31).
-One of these studies was the EISNER RCT included for KQ1.11 Two studies reported measures of mental distress from CAC obtained for CVD risk assessment.^{124, 125} One of these studies (n=1,169) was a subsample selected from two centers participating in DanRisk, a population-based cohort in Denmark to study CAC progression and the incidence of CVD events.124 Participants were men and women ages 50 or 60 years.
+One of these studies was the EISNER RCT included for KQ1.11 Two studies reported measures of mental distress from CAC obtained for CVD risk assessment.^{118, 119} One of these studies (n=1,169) was a subsample selected from two centers participating in DanRisk, a population-based cohort in Denmark to study CAC progression and the incidence of CVD events.118 Participants were men and women ages 50 or 60 years.
 Approximately 10 percent of responders were on lipid-lowering medications, 20 percent were on antihypertensive medications, and 25 percent were current smokers.
 About 8 percent of responders reported taking some type of medication for depression, anxiety, or other mental health condition.
-The other study (n=450) was a U.S.-based RCT of CAC as a motivational factor in intensive CVD screening versus usual care among people in active military duty.125 Participants were ages 39 to 45 years, mostly men, and about 22 percent were taking antihypertensive medications, and 8 percent smokers.
-About 5 percent of participants were taking statins, 6 percent of participants reported taking antihypertensive medication.
+The other study (n=450) was a U.S.-based RCT of CAC as a motivational factor in intensive CVD screening versus usual care among people in active military duty.119 Participants were ages 39 to 45 years, mostly men, and about 22 percent were African American.
+Approximately 4 percent of participants were taking statins, 6 percent were taking antihypertensive medications, and 8 percent were current smokers.
+About 5 percent of participants reported taking antidepressant medication.
 Both studies used validated scales to measure depression; the RCT also measured anxiety and overall mental health functioning.
 The observational study reported depression scores before and 6 months after CAC screening in 539 of 591 people offered a depression questionnaire.
 The RCT reported depression, anxiety, and mental health functioning scores between groups who did and did not receive CAC information in 406 of the 450 participants at 1 year of followup.